-- 1. Academic concerns and possible interventions to address a child's deficiencies in meeting grade level expectations should be discussed early in the school year. - 2.
-Students will be considered for retention based on the following criteria: - A child in kindergarten who has not met grade level standards in English/language arts and/or who has been recommended by the teacher for retention. - A child in grade 1 who has not met grade level standards in English/language arts and mathematics and who has not demonstrated continuous progress. - A child in grade 2 who has not met grade level standards in English/language arts and mathematics and who has scored a year or more below in these areas on standardized tests. - A child in grade 3 or 4 who has not met grade level standards in English/language arts and mathematics and who has scored at the warning level on state tests: - Other factors may be considered.
+1. Academic concerns and possible interventions to address a child's deficiencies in meeting grade level expectations should be discussed early in the school year.

+2. Students will be considered for retention based on the following criteria:

+A child in kindergarten who has not met grade level standards in English/language arts and/or who has been recommended by the teacher for retention.
+A child in grade 1 who has not met grade level standards in English/language arts and mathematics and who has not demonstrated continuous progress.
+A child in grade 2 who has not met grade level standards in English/language arts and mathematics and who has not met grade level standards in English/language arts and mathematics and who has not met grade level standards in English/language arts and mathematics and who has not met grade level standards in English/language arts and mathematics and who has not met grade level standards in English/language arts and mathematics and who has not met grade level standards in English/language arts and mathematics and who has not met grade level standards in English/language arts and mathematics and who has not met grade level standards in English/language arts and mathematics and who has not met grade level standards in English/language arts and mathematics and who has not met grade level standards in English/language arts and mathematics and who has cored at the warning level on state tests: